Eiyuden Chronicle: Hundred Heroes

 Mount & Blade II: Bannerlord – More Mounts, More Blades, Less Fun

 The original Mount & Blade was the very first game I wrote about on videolamer.
 I was really impressed by the sandbox approach it used.
 The world advances, in real time, as you move from place to place (in a kind of real-time-with-pause simulation style).
 This has been done before, for example in Uncharted Waters or the excellent Space Rangers series.
 Mount & Blade adds excellent combat mechanics that incentivized (but didn’t require) a shield and allowed for seamless, interesting mounted combat.
 It also brings in a character growth system that extends to companions in your party.
-While other games might see you becoming a “superman” in a few hours, in Mount & Blade you max out at “mighty” – and will always be vulnerable to an enemy’s morningstar or crossbow. → Read, you fools!
+While other games might see you becoming a “superman” in a few hours, in Mount & Blade you max out at “mighty” – and will always be vulnerable to an enemy’s morningstar or crossbow. → I’m so excited, my braces are tingling!

 Not Finishing: Forza, Hitman, and TMNT